epfl-ada/ada-2020-project-milestone-p3-p3_lovela-data-science/README.md

 **Data Collection**: To merge the proposed datasets above, we need to filter out the selected industries’ data in the dataset (b) and selected partners in (c).
 Then, we will form the split dataset to analyze different research questions.

 **Segmented Regression Analysis**: We will regard the trade war's breakout time (March 2018) as an intervention in the bilateral trade relationship and apply segmented regression analysis.
-We expect to interpret the change in overall exports and imports and the change of their trends with the results.
+We expect to interpret the change in the overall exports and imports and the change of their trends with the results.

 **Performance Improvement**: Given the particularity of the problem (ongoing trade conflict and widespread impacts), we are trying to extend the ITS design to interpret the event in our scenario better.